What Is Death Anxiety (Thanatophobia or Fear of Death): Symptoms & Ways To Overcome It

 Sometimes, a doctor might prescribe medication for specific phobias to help relieve the symptoms, especially if your fear is linked to another underlying mental health disorder.

-However, for death anxiety alone, medication is not usually an effective long-term solution.
+However, for thanatophobia alone, medication is not usually an effective long-term solution.
 Instead, they may prescribe it short-term to help you confront your fears as you go through talking therapy.
+Treatment may vary depending on individual circumstances.

 8 Self-care tips for thanatophobia

-Below are some ideas you can try to cope with and address your death anxiety.
+Below are some ideas you can try to cope with and address your feelings about mortality.
 You might find some of these helpful, while others may not work for you.

 Nonetheless, remember that these self-care tips are not designed to replace professional help and treatments.